Student loans simply explained!

-The Institute for Fiscal Studies (IFS) calculates that the average student will have accrued £5,800 interest by the time they graduate.
+The Institute for Fiscal Studies (IFS) calculates that the average student on Plan 2 will have accrued £5,800 interest by the time they graduate.
 And higher earners charged the top rate after graduation ‘could end up paying interest of £40,000 on top of the amount borrowed.’